RainLoop/rainloop-webmail/SECURITY.md

 ## Reporting a Vulnerability

-Please report security issues or vulnerabilities as an encrypted email to *security[at]snappymail.eu*.
+Please report security issues or vulnerabilities as an encrypted email to [security@snappymail.eu](mailto:security@snappymail.eu).
 Your report should be detailed enough with clear steps to reproduce and classify the found vulnerability.

 You can find the PGP public key below and on the major public keyservers like [pgp.key-server.io](https://pgp.key-server.io).